luisperezphd/RunAsService/README.md

         Generally the display name is longer and more descriptive than the name and gives the user a better idea of what the service is and/or does.
+    Work Dir
+        This is the working directory, where the executable reads and writes data.
+If you omit it, the default working directory is where the executable is.
     PathToExecutable
         The location of the application you want to run as a service.